 A PATH Steering Committee will be established to provide strategic guidance and decision making about priorities, budgets, and program activities of PATH activities.
-The Steering Committee should comprise senior representatives from DFAT, GoPNG/NDoH and the MC.
-DFAT and NDoH can, at their discretion, invite representatives from other development partners and / or PHAs (including service providers such as churches or NGOs) to participate in Steering Committee meetings to help understand issues.
+The Steering Committee should comprise senior representatives from DFAT, GoPNG (NDoH and CEOs of the PHAs for focus provinces), and the MC.
+DFAT and NDoH can, at their discretion, invite representatives from other development partners (including service providers such as churches or NGOs) community representatives or other relevant stakeholders to participate in Steering Committee meetings to help understand issues.

-The goal and purpose of the Steering Committee is to allow DFAT to approve the PATH Annual Plan (including proposed priorities, activities budgets and resourcing, risks and risk managements, lessons learned, program performance and reporting) after consultation with GoPNG and PATH management.
+The goal and purpose of the Steering Committee is to approve the PATH Annual Plan (including proposed priorities, main activities, budgets and resourcing, risks and risk managements, lessons learned, program performance and reporting).
 Given the partnership principles between Australia and PNG it is expected that decisions will be made by mutual agreement between DFAT and GoPNG.
-In the (unlikely) event of no agreement being reached, DFAT's position will stand as it is accountable to the Australian Parliament for the use of Australian taxpayer funds.

-The PATH Steering Committee should meet on a 6-monthly basis when PATH is in the Inception Phase, land annually thereafter.
+The PATH Steering Committee should meet on a 6-monthly basis when PATH is in the Inception Phase and annually thereafter.
 Either party - DFAT, GoPNG or the PATH MC can request an out of session meeting if there are urgent or substantive issues to discuss.